Saaphyri Windsor: Personal life

+During the filming of the second season of Flavor of Love,Windsor was on the run from the law and had an active warrant out for her arrest.
+In January 2009, she was sentenced to three years in prison after failing to appear at a November 2005 court date for forgery charges.
+She served twenty months of her sentence and was officially released in August 2010.

-In 2021 Windsor was the victim of a death hoax.
-It was reported by multiple sites that Windsor had died after a post was made to social media.
-Windsor released a video statement claiming she was alive and well and that a hacker had made the false post and apologized for any upset caused by the false report.
+In 2021, she was the victim of a death hoax.
+It was reported by multiple news sites that Windsor had died after a post was uploaded to her official social media pages.
+Windsor released a video statement proving she was alive and well, claiming a hacker had made the false post and apologizing for any upset caused.